 Community Wide Diversity Events

 The Community Wide Diversity Events Committee builds and maintains relationships throughout the community to foster a diverse college community through the efforts of reaching out to the community.
 Clark College would like to explore the potential opportunity to partner with you in conjunction with your event that meets the criteria.
-For more information, please email the Diversity Program Manager at firstname.lastname@example.org.
+For more information, please email the Diversity Program Manager.

 The Office of Diversity and Equity provides training on issues of diversity, power, privilege, and inequity.
 While there will be training opportunities provided for the whole campus, we can also provide specialized, targeted diversity training for departments or groups based on the needs of that group.
 We will work together to craft an individualized training plan that identifies particular subject areas and activities that will move.

-B.U.I.L.D.
-Program participants complete a series of ODEI workshops, in addition to the Equitable Decision-Making training, to build knowledge and skills toward intercultural competency and equity leadership.
+The Broadening Understanding, Intercultural Leadership and Development Program (B.U.I.L.D.) is a nine-month cohort-based program in which participants complete a series of ODEI workshops, in addition to the Equitable Decision-Making training, to build knowledge and skills toward intercultural competency and equity leadership.
 Upon completion of the program, these certified employees are expected to serve as equity ambassadors in their respective areas to advocate that policies, processes, procedures, decision-making, communications, and services are developed, implemented, and assessed equitably and in ways that center student and employee populations that most often experience inequitable outcomes in learning and workplace environments.